sbbhujbal/sbbhujbal/Project-2/README.md

 - Connection Id: aws_connection (you can change it)
 - Connection Type: Amazon Web Services
-- AWS Access Key ID: (You can learn it form AWS)
+- AWS Access Key ID: (You can download from AWS account)
-- AWS Secret Access Key ID: (You can learn it form AWS)
+- AWS Secret Access Key ID: (You can download from AWS account)

 Test it, if there is no problem save it.

 ## 4. Create Airflow DAG and Task
-This is the python file for DAG and Task.
+- This is the python file for DAG and Task.
 There are only 2 task .
-First task is data ingestion where file gets uploaded into raw zone Second task is a Glue Job which transforms this data and stores into curated folder
+- First task is data ingestion where file gets uploaded into raw zone
+- Second task is a Glue Job which transforms this data and stores into curated folder
 ```
 from datetime import datetime, timedelta
 from airflow import DAG